100 Notable alumni of

 -

 Heléne Yorke is a Canadian actress.
-She is known for her work on television.
-Since 2019, she has starred as Brooke Dubek on the Comedy Central/HBO Max television series The Other Two.
+From 2019 to 2023, she starred as Brooke Dubek on the Comedy Central/HBO Max television series The Other Two.
 She has also played the roles of Jane Martin on the Showtime American period drama television series Masters of Sex, Olivia Graves on Graves and Amy Breslin on The Good Fight.
-Additionally, she is known for her work on Broadway, in particular for originating the roles of Olive Neal in Bullets Over Broadway and Evelyn Williams in American Psycho, as well as for originating Glinda in the second National Tour of Wicked.
+Her work on Broadway includes originating the roles of Olive Neal in Bullets Over Broadway and Evelyn Williams in American Psycho, as well as Glinda in the second National Tour of Wicked.

 -